PaulJulio/php-square-serverless-quickstart/README.md

 # php-square-serverless-quickstart
 A great place to fork from when starting something new in php.

-## To install and use scotch/box with the inlcluded Vagrantfile
+## To install and use scotch/box with the included Vagrantfile

 * Install Virtual Box from https://www.virtualbox.org/wiki/Downloads
 * Install Vagrant from https://www.vagrantup.com/downloads.html